New Year Traditions from around the world

 Denmark: Smashing Plates for Good Luck

-In addition to plate-smashing, the Danes also practice the custom of the “leap into the New Year”—people leap off a chair at midnight to metaphorically leap into January and, thus, into the prosperous future.
+In addition to plate-smashing, Danes also participate in the “leap into the New Year” tradition, where they jump off chairs at midnight to leap into January with hopes of a prosperous future symbolically.

 New Years Traditions in Japan